jorroll/rschedule/docs/usage/calendar/README.md

   constructor(args: {
     schedules?: IOccurrenceGenerator<T>[] | IOccurrenceGenerator<T>;
     // The data property holds arbitrary data associated with the `Calendar`.
-    // When iterating through an occurrence generator, you can access a list of the objects
+    // When iterating through a Calendar, you can access a list of the generator objects
-    // which generated any given date by accessing the `IDateAdapter#generators` property.
+    // (i.e. Schedules, Rules, Dates, etc) which generated any yielded date by accessing
-    // In this way, for a given, generated date, you can access the object which generated
+    // the `IDateAdapter#generators` property.
+In this way, for a given, yielded date,
-    // the date as well as the arbitrary data associated with that object. data?: D;
+    // you can access the objects which generated the date as well as the arbitrary data
+    // associated with those objects.
+    data?: D;
     dateAdapter?: T;
     timezone?: string | null;